- for IHG Users69

 Although it’s not always the flashiest hotel chain, IHG offers a solid credit card in partnership with Chase.
-We’ll look at why the IHG Rewards Club Select is a card that just about everyone should have.
-Its solid annual free night perk, low annual fee, great earnings rates and other excellent benefits make the IHG card a contender for any points enthusiast.
+We’ll look at why the IHG Rewards Club Traveler is a card that just about everyone should have.
+Its low annual fee, free fourth night perk, great earnings rates and other excellent benefits make the IHG card a contender for any points enthusiast.

 While this card sometimes offers an amazing sign-up bonus, IHG Rewards points tend to get a bad rap due to the high number that are sometimes needed for redemptions.
 But at the same time, there are thousands of hotels located worldwide, so finding an IHG property is typically quite easy.
 Plus, there are some great deals to be had as redemption rates can vary dramatically, and the additional benefits that come with this card are best in class.